mozilla/2018-global-sprint-planning/project-coach.md

 * **Key Internet Issues** OK to add multiple issue tags.
 * **Tags** `mozsprint` and `2018` are required!
 * **Project Image** Having an image really helps!
 Encourage leads to add an image
 * **Looking for support?...** They should list specific ways people can help, like "logo design" or "javascript coding."
-Also  select the top three asks for help from the list below.
+Also they should select the top three asks for help from the list provided.
 * **Link for people to get involved.** -link to the README or coontributor Guidelines in the project's repository.
-* **Project image** check that image is properly sized

 Check the "featured" box on the submission.
 Use the dropdown menu to approve.
 And that's it!